MS-Sustainability-Resources/Partner_Practice_Toolkit/README.md

 3. Use the **Practice Self Rating Tool** to perform your self-assessment.
 4. Refer to the **Practice Self Rating Tool - EXAMPLE** for guidance on leveraging the tool and creating an action plan.
 5. Develop your action plan and execute steps to mature your practice.
+6. Optionally schedule time with a Customer and Partner Success Architect by sending an email to AskMCfSPPA@microsoft.com.

 ## Contributing